 - Pens, highlighters, or mechanical or colored pencils

 - Papers of any kind, including scratch paper

 - Unacceptable calculators that have computer-style (QWERTY) keyboards, use paper tape, make noise, or use a power cord

 - Weapons or firearms

 - Acceptable Calculators.
 A battery-operated, handheld calculator can be used for testing on the PSAT/NMSQT Math with Calculator section only.
 No power cords are allowed.
 If you have a calculator with characters that are 1 inch or higher, or if your calculator has a raised display that might be visible to other test takers, you will be seated at the discretion of the testing staff.
 All scientific calculators, which can perform complex mathematical functions but don’t have a graphing feature, are acceptable as long as they don’t have any prohibited features.
-For a list of acceptable graphing calculators, see collegereadiness.collegeboard.org/psat-nmsqt-psat-10/taking-the-tests/test-day-checklist/approved-calculators.
+For a list of acceptable graphing calculators, see satsuite.collegeboard.org/psat-nmsqt/taking-the-test/what-to-bring-leave/calculator-policy.
 No other calculators are permitted.

 - If you do not bring the required items, or if you bring prohibited items, you may be denied admission to or be dismissed from the testing site; in addition, we may decline to score your test, or cancel your score.

 - You may not engage in the prohibited behaviors set forth below: